It’s all about feeling.

 Born in the Netherlands in the early fifties of the previous century, Thea Booijink started drawing and painting at a later age.
-In her yought, drawing lessons consisted of an exact copy of the drawing plates that hung in the front of the classroom.
+In her yought, drawing lessons consisted in making an exact copy of the drawing plates that hung in the front of the classroom.
 It ensured that her own expression didn’t develope.
 Creative thinking wasn’t supported.
 Working outside the given lines was taboo.

 Later, the creative imagination developed more and more, which was expressed in wall tapestry designs and pottery.
 Yet she wanted to make a different career path.